Last Updated: May 4, 2022

 Finally, though you hopefully optimized your pre-holiday ordering, have a plan for any excess stock.
 If you have adequate storage for the next 10 months, great.
 If not, run a sale to liquidate your leftovers.

 Don’t let your holiday season disappoint.
 End the year by hitting your target numbers.
-Just start early and follow these simple steps:
+Just start early and follow these simple steps, and click below to find out more about KORONA’s POS solution: